Connections on non-abelian Gerbes and their Holonomy: Introduction

-Non-abelian bundle gerbes are a generalization of $S^1$-bundle gerbes introduced by Aschieri, Cantini and Jurco \cite{aschieri}, and the above equivalence arises in the same way as in the abelian case.
-In particular, we prove that the transport functor $\holo(g_{\alpha\beta})$ corresponds to a principal $H$-bibundle with twisted connection, a key ingredient of a non-abelian bundle gerbe.
+Non-abelian bundle gerbes are a generalization of $S^1$-bundle gerbes introduced in \cite{aschieri}, and the above equivalence arises by proving that the transport functor $\holo(g_{\alpha\beta})$ corresponds in the present situation to a \quot{principal $H$-bibundle with twisted connection}.

-Apart from these relations to existing gerbes with connection, transport 2-functors allow to understand further concepts of gerbes and 2-bundles with connection, or to find the correct concepts of connections in cases when only the underlying gerbe is known so far.
-We indicate how this can be done in the case of 2-vector bundles, in particular string 2-bundles \cite{baas2,stolz1}, and principal 2-bundles \cite{bartels,wockel1}.
+\end{enumerate} The relations (i) to (iii) show that all these existing concepts of gerbes with connection fit into our axiomatic formulation.

-In the last Section \ref{sec5} we give a deeper discussion of the notion of parallel transport, which is manifestly included in the concept of a transport 2-functor.
-Most importantly, we uncover what the holonomy of a transport 2-functor around a surface is.
-Via the equivalences (Ib) and (III) above, we thereby equip connections on non-abelian gerbes with a well-defined notion of holonomy.
+Apart from these relations to existing gerbes with connection, transport 2-functors are able to determine systematically new concepts in cases when only the target 2-category $T$ and the 2-group $\mathfrak{G}$ are given.
+We demonstrate this in Section \ref{sec4_4} with the examples of connections on vector 2-bundles, string 2-bundles, and principal 2-bundles.

-Existing discussions of holonomy of connections in abelian gerbes indicate that such a holonomy should be taken around closed and oriented surfaces.
-For the non-abelian case we observe a subtlety which also arises in the discussion of ordinary fibre bundles.
-Namely, while the holonomy of a connection in an $S^1$-bundle can be taken around a closed and oriented line, a connection in a non-abelian principal bundle requires the choice of a base point.
-We prove that the holonomy of a non-abelian gerbe around a closed and oriented surface requires the choice of a base point \emph{plus} the choice of a certain loop based at this point.
-More precisely, the loop has to be chosen together with a contraction which sweeps out the whole surface in a way compatible with the orientation.
-We show that any closed surfaces admits such choices.
+Finally, we discuss in Section \ref{sec5} the notion of parallel transport along surfaces, which is manifestly included in the concept of a transport 2-functor.
+We introduce a notion of surface holonomy for transport 2-functors, defined for closed oriented surfaces with a marking, i.e. a certain presentation of its fundamental group.
+It is obtained by evaluating the transport 2-functor on a homotopy that realizes the single relation in this presentation.